pydio/pydio-doc-admin-guide/4_connecting_your_storage/1_datasource_overview.md

 - Application (WebUI)
 - [Cells-client CLI](https://github.com/pydio/cells-client)

-data will then be automatically indexed and ready to be used.
+All data manipulated with those clients, will be automatically indexed and ready to be used.

 ### Supported Storages